Nicholson approves SPLOST funds for road repairs

 Mayor Jan Webster noted that the money needs to be spent before the end of the year.
-She also said there are many citizens who have talked to her about road improvements.
+She also said there are many citizens who have talked to her about the need for road improvements.

-The council also approved a 20-year cell tower lease agreement with Jackson County.
-The BOC has already approved the lease agreement which calls for the county to place a cell tower on an 80 x 80 parcel of land owned by the city.
-Webster said the location of the cell tower in the city would give the residents better 9-1-1 service.
+The council also approved a 20-year communications tower lease agreement with Jackson County.
+The BOC has already approved the lease agreement, which calls for the county to place a tower on an 80 x 80 parcel of land owned by the city.
+Webster said the location of the tower in the city would give the residents better 911 service.

 In other business, the council approved an amendment to the charter on salaries for the mayor and council members.
-Attorney Jody Campbell explained that this action will allow changes to the salary to be done by ordinance.
-No specific amount has been discussed, but if one is approved, it will not be implemented until after the next election.
+Attorney Jody Campbell said this action will allow changes to the salary to be done by ordinance.
+No specific amount has been discussed, but if pay for the council is approved, it will not be implemented until after the next election.

 The next work session for the Nicholson City Council will be on May 27 at the Community Center.